 - Sauté the garlic until fragrant, 1-2 minutes (do not brown).

 - Reduce heat to medium low and add the breadcrumbs.

 - Add 2 more tablespoons of olive oil and combine.
 Stir together for about 2 minutes (breadcrumbs will get slightly toasted and should absorb the oil).

 - Add the chopped walnuts and stir fry for another 2 minutes.

-- Add raisins and parsley.
+Add raisins and parsley.
 Combine.
 Set aside.
-Add up to 1 cup of cooking water if mixture appears to dry.
+Add up to 1 cup of cooking water (from the pasta) if mixture appears to dry.

 - Meanwhile bring a large pot of salted water to a rolling boil.

 - Add the spaghetti and cook until al dente.

 - Drain the pasta and reserve about 1 cup of the cooking water.
 Drizzle 2 more tablespoons of olive oil.

 - In a large serving dish, alternate layers of pasta and bread mixture (top with bread mixture).